Education in Germany: Contemporary issues

 There is a constant public debate about tracking students by ability into several types of secondary school (i.e. Gymnasium, Realschule and Hauptschule).
 Opponents of streaming by ability claim that streaming is unfair, that parents from higher socio-economic groups are more effective in sending children of similar aptitude to higher-level schools (Gymnasium).
 Proponents of streaming claim that it limits income segregation between rich and poor areas, as wealthier parents in poor neighborhoods may still send their gifted children to a fairly good public school due to streaming, giving them less motivation to move to a wealthier area.
 They also say that potential access to a Selective school would allow gifted children of lower-class parents living in poor neighborhoods better educational opportunities than if they were confined to schools with the average pupil population of their neighborhoods.

 Opponents of streaming have pointed out that countries that performed very well in PISA, such as Finland, do not stream by ability.
 Proponents have pointed out that German comprehensive schools ranked below other German schools on PISA and that children from the lower socio-economic groups attending comprehensive schools fare worse in PISA than middle-class students attending the same schools.

+There is also a concern about the poor standard of school buildings and the lack of digital technology in classrooms.

-International students in Germany from Africa
+International students in Germany

-In Germany international students according to the latest official data, make up nearly 15 percent of Germany's student population.
-Around 325,000 international students attended German universities of the winter semester 2020/2021.
-In 2019 according to German statistics service international students from Africa is 40,146 for schools of general education, 35,025 for vocational schools and 2,877 schools for nurses, midwives and others.

-For an African student willing to study in Germany, you are required to have the following documentations: